-Currently, the District's facilities are used by 14 million visitors a year.
-Expanding the District's reach into our education and health care communities will further enhance the wellness and health of the East Bay - particularly in the urban corridors of Oakland and Richmond where families have limited safe outdoor options.
+The efforts of the GO!
+Network will expand the District's reach - well beyond the 14 million visitors who currently use the District's facilities each year - into our education and health care communities and further enhance the wellness and health of the East Bay - particularly in the urban corridors of Oakland and Richmond where families have limited safe outdoor options.

-The District's facilities and programs improve our region's economic competitiveness by providing low-cost, safe outdoor activity opportunities in an urban environment.
-Connecting the District's role in our community with schools and health care providers will help reduce health care costs for employers, address chronic diseases before they happen, enhance the quality of life for residents, and provide schools additional resources and promotional assets - all of which further bolster business and worker recruiting efforts for our region.
+The facilities and programs of the district improve our region's economic competitiveness by providing low-cost, safe outdoor activity opportunities in an urban environment.
+Uniting schools and health care providers will enable the District to directly help reduce health care costs for employers, address chronic diseases before they happen, enhance the quality of life for residents, and provide schools additional resources and promotional assets - all of which further bolster business and worker recruiting efforts for our region.